 The process of birth includes labor and delivery.
 The possible risks and complications of labor and delivery include:

 - Blood clot (embolus) – Blood clots can become dislodged and move to smaller vessels where they block off blood flow.
 If blood flow to a vital organ is blocked by an embolus, the woman's death can occur very quickly.

 - Heavy bleeding – There is always some bleeding with a birth.
 Heavy bleeding is more likely with a difficult vaginal delivery, the performance of a cesarean section, a large fetus, or when medical complications like high blood pressure are present.
 This could result in the need for a blood transfusion with its associated risks.

-- Premature birth – In Alaska, 1 in 10 births was premature in 2005.
+- Premature birth – In Alaska, in 2011 9.2% of births were premature.
 Babies born before the full term of pregnancy have much greater risk of immediate health problems.
 Many will catch up with full term infants by the time they are one or two years old.
 Some will not.
 Some will have lasting disabilities.

 - Infection – Some infections of the birth canal can be passed to the baby as it is born through the vagina.
 An important source of infection of the mother is infection that travels up into the uterus after birth has occurred.
 Bacteria can directly enter blood vessels and spread throughout the body very quickly causing high fevers and chills.
 These infections can progress to shock and death without prompt medical care.

 - Injuries to the vagina, rectum or bladder – When the fetus passes through the birth canal, excessive stretching can cause damage to the vagina, rectum, or bladder.